XamarinUniversity/build2018-labs/lab1/README.md

 ## Code the EntriesPage using XAML

-Here we will create the UI to display all our `NoteEntry` objects.
-This will replace the current **Welcome to Xamarin.Forms** label we saw earlier with a new UI.
+We will create the UI to display all our `NoteEntry` objects.
+This will replace the default UI we saw earlier.

 We will display the list of `NoteEntry` objects in a **ListView** using the default visualization.
 The `ListView` class is used in Xamarin.Forms to display a scrollable, selectable list of data items.
-You see this sort of UI in most mobile applications, and as you'll see, it's super easy to create in Xamarin.Forms.
+You see this style of UI in many mobile applications, and it's straight-forward to create in Xamarin.Forms.

 ### Add a ListView

 1. Open **MainPage.xaml** in the shared-code project.
 This is the main page for the application which is setup in **App.xaml.cs** as part of the constructor.

 2. Remove the `Label` added by the starter template.
 When you are finished, the file should like the XAML shown below.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>